 “My present business is to take the ‘Gazette’ to task for thrusting upon my unwilling republican head the Baronial coronet.
 Know please, once for all, that I am neither ‘Countess’, ‘Princess’, not even a modest ‘Baroness’, whatever I may have been before last July.
 At that time I became a plain citizen of the U.S. of America – a title I value far more than any that could be conferred on me by King or Emperor (…).”
 (Helena P. Blavatsky, A Republican Citizen, The Banner of Light, May 13th, 1879)

 H.P.B. did not mince words, as her teachers addressed A.P.
 Sinnett, on the fact that advanced disciples are trained in truthfulness and sincerity.
-They found the Western culture of politeness (pre-political correctness) stifling (To A Lay Disciple On What It Means To Be Truthful And Honest).
-Imagine today!
-H.P.B. didn’t like to be called “Madame.”
+H.P.B. didn’t like to be called “Madame,” regarding her marriage: